TyLippe/Sprint-Challenge-Authentication/README.md

 1. What does bcrypt do to help us store passwords in a secure manner.

-When I tell bcrypt to go 8 times over, it will hash the password then hash that hash and so on until it goes over 8 times.
+When I tell bcrypt to go 8 times over, it will salt the password then hash that hash and so on until it goes over 8 times.
 When all is done we are able to have bcrypt read the original password without showing it, so then we can use something like compare to check if the user inputs the correct password.

 1. What does bcrypt do to slow down attackers?